-Rudy’s was a hybrid of fast-food Burgers like Wendy’s and the little more upscale Fuddruckers.
+Rudy’s was a hybrid of fast-food burgers like Wendy’s and the little more upscale Fuddruckers.
 I can remember as a kid having a hard time making the tough decision between which I liked better.
-I preferred Rudy’s mostly because as a child I was a gigantic Char-Broil Burger fan.
-Maybe a hybrid of Burger King and Fuddruckers is a better explanation of what the Burgers and restaurants were like.
+I preferred Rudy’s mostly because I love char-broiled burgers.
+The burgers and restaurants were a hybrid of Burger King and Fuddruckers.

-The last time I ate at Rudy’s was in mid-1991 with my parents & grandparents.
-And then, they were gone.
+The last time I ate at Rudy’s before they shutdown was in mid-1991 with my parents & grandparents.